skybride/Pokedex-Angular/README.md

+# Phase 2

+- Add to service to get and display pokemon image

 # Phase 1

-- Simple GET request to Pokeapi and display
+- Simple GET request to Pokeapi and display pokemon name

 # PokemonApi